NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 #### 8.8.2 Implementing and Recording Internal Audits ####

-Internal audits are defined, implemented, and recorded in accordance with the *Quality System Procedure - Internal Audits*.
+Internal audits are defined, implemented, and recorded in accordance with the [*Quality System Procedure - Audits*](QSPs/Audits).

 ## 8.9 Management Reviews (Option A) ##

 #### 8.9.1 Management Review Plan ####

-The Quality Management Team reviews the management system at planned intervals in accordance with the *Quality System Procedure - Management Review*.
+The Quality Management Team reviews the management system at planned intervals in accordance with the [*Quality System Procedure - Management Review*](QSPs/Management Review.md).

 #### 8.9.2 Management Review Inputs ####

-Management Reviews inputs are detailed in the *Quality System Procedure - Management Review*.
+Management Reviews inputs are detailed in the [*Quality System Procedure - Management Review*](QSPs/Management Review.md).

 #### 8.9.3 Management Review Outputs ####

-Management Review outputs are detailed in the *Quality System Procedure - Management Review*.
+Management Review outputs are detailed in the [*Quality System Procedure - Management Review*](QSPs/Management Review.md).